serpenscaput/wl9/So You Want To Be An Assassin/So You Want To Be An Assassin - readme1st - plaintext.txt

 friend, Harry Mass Sr. has done a level for this set and Paul Gibson donated the Armory Graphics from his excellent "Operation: Knightwolf" set...Thanks,Paul..and as always thanks to Harry for his never-ending help and editing skills.
-If you have comments or complaints, you know my e-mail by now, I hope.... john_bucksnort@yahoo.com Remember, your comments are always welcome and you know I have a special place for complaints...Enjoy this set, and good luck surviving, you'll need it!!!
+If you have comments or complaints, you know my e-mail by now, I hope.... john_bucksnort (at) yahoo.com Remember, your comments are always welcome and you know I have a special place for complaints...Enjoy this set, and good luck surviving, you'll need it!!!
 BWAHAHAHAHA...Hey Mo!!!!!